Yayaka/Yayaka/specification/index.md

 An action to create a content.

 - Destination MUST be a repository service.
+- Sender MUST be an authorized presentation service.
 - Payload have following properties.
   - MUST **protocol** string
   - MUST **type** string